Open-UAV/openuav-turbovnc/README.md

 1. In the local setup, if you switch users the containers have to be restarted to update for Xorg changes.
    A fix for it is if your machine has more than one GPU, then you can run containers on the other GPU by running an xserver in it.

+### DockerHub Image

+1. You can try our https://hub.docker.com/r/dreamslab/openuav image to setup the system (GCP K80 GPU), it's recommended to use `build.sh`.